MariaJoaoMiraPaulo/language-html/ESOF - docs/4 - Verification and Validation.md

   - [AppVeyor](https://ci.appveyor.com/project/Atom/atom/build/job/2y4kak3pr4npq0cg) took 194.545 seconds to run 2013 tests, resulting in 7645 assertions and 0 failures;
 - Executes benchmark tests;

-Atoms design strategy for test running is black-box testing, meaning that it only cares about the software's behavior and not about what happens internally.
+Atoms design strategy for test running is black-box testing, meaning that it only cares about the software's behaviour and not about what happens internally.
 Due to this, Atom doesn't perform mutation nor coverage tests.

 <a name="#bug-report"/>
 ## Bug Report Solution

 In order to further enhance our experience with the testing of Atom, our group started to work in the issue #6082 which discusses how useful would be having a warning message before quitting because, sometimes when multiple buffers and multiple windows are opened, user wants to close current buffer in current window by pressing Ctrl+W. Unfortunately, they inadvertently pressed Ctrl+Q and everything disappears.
-Atom's community manager oposed this warning message, he said:
+Atom's community manager opposed this warning message, he said:
 >I philosophically disagree with quit confirmations because I believe that quit confirmations are solving a real problem with red tape.
 The real problem is "I don't want to lose data accidentally".

-So we decide a differente approach, we changed the keymap 'ctrl-q', to first save all documents and only after it would quit the program.
+So we decide a different approach, we changed the keymap 'ctrl-q', to first save all documents and only after it would quit the program.
 We did this by altering the following files:

 ![Image](https://raw.githubusercontent.com/MariaJoaoMiraPaulo/language-html/master/ESOF%20-%20docs/res/keymaps.png)